KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-Avinor by kagjerde](https://github.com/kagjerde/MMM-Avinor)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
 2. Typo: Found 'Magic Mirror' in file `MMM-Avinor.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found 'require("request")' in file `node_helper.js`: Replace it with built-in fetch.